Allison Holker: Personal life

 In 2013, Holker and fellow So You Think You Can Dance all-star, Stephen "tWitch" Boss, were married at Villa San-Juliette Winery in Paso Robles, California, owned by SYTYCD producer and judge Nigel Lythgoe.
 The couple had two children together, a son born in 2016 and a daughter born in 2019.
 Holker also has a daughter (born 2008) with her former fiancé.

 On December 14, 2022, it was announced that Stephen Boss had died by suicide the day before.

 In September 2024, Holker confirmed her relationship with Adam Edmunds, a chief executive officer at the software development company Entrata.

+In February 2026, Holker confirmed her engagement to Adam Edmunds.